Tim2015web/Tim2015web/README.md

 ### 🏄‍♂️ Soft skills

 - 🏫 Higher education
-- 🎓 English (Pre-Intermediate)
+- 🎓 English proficiency (Pre-Intermediate)
-- 🚗 Driver's license (category A, B), personal car
+- 🚗 Driver's license (category A, B) and personal car
-- 🌎 The skill to seek, assess, and analyze information
+- 🌎 Ability to search, evaluate, and analyze information
-- 🏆 Responsibility for the result
+- 🏆 Accountability for delivering results
-- 🥋 Active life position and healthy lifestyle
+- 🥋 Embracing an active lifestyle and maintaining a healthy way of living

 ## 💼 My projects